 For the larger herd animals, it's possible to make even more pose variation with such minor revisions as bending tails and heads slightly -- we've had these cast in white metal to make that possible, but care must still be taken when bending and we can't accept returns if you break the parts when bending them.
 The Tyrannosaurus is pewter (to keep the weight down and increase ankle strength) so we don't recommend bending it.
 Juvenile sets are provided for realism and to require protection from the herd, and as an objective for predators.

-Below the Hell Creek Dinosaurs are some more recent animals -- Sabertoothed Tigers and Wooly Rhinos.
+Below the Dinosaurs are some more recent animals -- Sabertoothed Tigers and Wooly Rhinos.
 We intend eventually to expand the prehistoric mammals, and also to add the Morrison formation, probably the second most famous formation after Hell Creek.